pism/pism/doc/sphinx/manual/validation/ross.rst

    cd examples/ross/prognostic/
    ./run_prog.sh 4 211 0.6 100

-This 100 model year run on 4 processes and a 5 km grid took about twenty minutes on a 2013 laptop.
-It starts with a bootstrapping stage which does a ``y 0`` run, which generates ``startfile_Mx211.nc``.
+This 100 model year run on 4 processes and a 5 km grid took about forty minutes on a 2016 laptop.
+It starts with a bootstrapping stage which does a ``-y 1.0`` run, which generates ``startfile_Mx211.nc``.
 It then re-initializes to start the prognostic run itself.
 See the ``README.md`` for a bit more on the arguments taken by ``run_prog.sh`` and on viewing the output files.